← Heimdall Docs

 }

-GET https://api.productcraft.co/heimdall/v1/.well-known/jwks.json
+GET https://heimdall.productcraft.co/api/v1/.well-known/jwks.json

 Use any JWT library in your language of choice (jose, jsonwebtoken, PyJWT, etc.) to verify the token signature against these keys.
-The token payload includes app_id, user_id, roles, and permissions claims.